ncsoft/React-UMG/README.md

 ### License
-- Licensed under the MIT license
+- Licensed under the BSD 3-Clause "New" or "Revised" License
 - see [LICENSE](https://github.com/ncsoft/React-UMG/blob/master/LICENSE) for details